rkweehinzmann/user-documentation/docs/authorization/authorization.md

 By default ADMIN_GROUPS is set to groups: admin, ingestor, archivemanager.
 Special case is for deleting items in SciCat.
 Users with groups listed in DELETE_GROUPS, are allowed to perform delete.
 Default value is archivemanager.

-___IMPORTANT___ In V3.x, permissions were managed through roles.
-In V4.x, roles are not used, and they are converted to user group.
+___IMPORTANT___ In v3.x, permissions were managed through roles.
+In v4.x, roles are not used, and they are converted to user groups.

 In the vanilla installation, the default functional accounts are assigned to groups as follow:
 - user: admin